Design overview

 The first time a visualization is selected, the Quick Access Properties lists properties that apply to the whole visualization, such as the overall font and outer border.

 Many visualizations contain various elements within them that each have their own settings.
-Click again on an individual element within it if you want to customize it, such as a cell in a table, a chart axis and its labels, or a data point series in a chart.
+Click again on an individual element that you want to customize, such as a cell in a table, a chart axis and its labels, or a data point series in a chart.
 The Quick Access Properties will update to show the settings that currently apply to that particular element if available.

-Quick Access Properties for a chart axis and its font
+Quick Access Properties for a chart axis and its text

-Quick Access Properties for a chart axis and its font
+Quick Access Properties for a chart axis and its text

-The full Properties window is available to users with at least a power user seat type, and lets you view and change the complete set of properties available for the selected elements.
-If no element is selected (e.g., you clicked on the canvas outside of any content), the Properties window shows the properties of your dashboard or whichever type of view you are editing.
-When multiple elements are selected, you can set any available properties that are in common for those elements all at once.
+The full Properties window is available to users with at least a power user seat type, and lets you view and change the complete set of properties available for the selected items.

 Properties window